ericyrhuang/ericyrhuang.github.io/_drafts/apollo.md

 i think my conversations with him can't be too onesided, then we'll get bored.
 I need to share stuff about what I've done as well too.
 Next batch of text tho!

 also just text more freely and more and faster.
 Can always edit later tbh

+I want to ask stuff that's more impact oriented I think.

+Was it harsher and harder since you were